C2SM/git-course/beginner/Markdowns/Exercise_6.md

 Here are two ways to resolve a merge conflict:

+1. **Adjust the file directly:**

-1) You can adjust the file directly and delete the lines, which were added by the merge conflict except the lines you want to keep.
-Now the merge conflict is resolved and you can add _schedule_day1.txt_ and finally make a commit of the merge.
+    * Edit the file to resolve the conflict: You can adjust the file directly and delete the lines, which were added by the merge conflict except the lines you want to keep.
+Now the merge conflict is resolved.

-2) If you know you want to just use the version of the file on the *HEAD* branch (_ours_) or the version on the merging branch (_theirs_), you can select the preferred version with ```git restore schedule_day1.txt --ours``` or ```git restore schedule_day1.txt --theirs``` respectively.
-The restored file must be added before the final merge is being committed.
+    * Save your changes: After you've resolved all conflicts in the file, don't forget to save your changes.

+    * Add your changes: Use `git add` to stage the resolved changes within _schedule_day1.txt_.

+    * Commit your changes:  Commiting your changes will finalize the merge process that was interrupted by the conflict.

+2. **Simplifying Conflict Resolution with `git restore`**

+   Sometimes, you'll find that the entire version of the file from one branch is preferred over the other.
+In such cases, you can bypass manual edits by leveraging `git restore` to quickly choose between the version on your current branch (HEAD, referred to as _ours_) and the version from the branch you're merging from (_theirs_).

+   * To adopt the version from your current branch (HEAD), use the command:
+     ```git restore schedule_day1.txt --ours```

+   * Conversely, to accept the version from the merging branch, switch to:
+     ```git restore schedule_day1.txt --theirs```

+    These commands replace the conflicted file in your working directory with the selected version.
+It's important to understand that `git restore` directly overwrites the file content, so use it when you're certain of wanting to keep only one branch's changes.

+   After restoring the file:

+     * Add your changes: Use `git add` to stage the resolved file within _schedule_day1.txt_.

+     * Commit your changes:  Commiting your changes will finalize the merge process that was interrupted by the conflict.

+**Important note when dealing with merge conflicts**: After resolving the conflict, **no new merge command is required**.
+The original merge operation was paused, not stopped, when the conflict was detected.
+By resolving the conflict and committing the changes, you are completing the paused merge process.

+**Abort merge**:

-If you're afraid that everything is screwed up and you don't know what to do, just run ```git merge --abort``` and everything will be back to where it was before your tried to merge.
+If you're afraid that everything is screwed up and you don't know what to do, just run ```git merge --abort``` and everything will be back to where it was before you tried to merge.

 Let's deal with the merge conflict!